South Bend Tribune: Early years

-Alfred B. ("Al" or "Alf") Miller and Elmer Crockett, Union veterans of the Civil War founded The Tribune in 1872 in South Bend, a manufacturing center on the St. Joseph River in northern Indiana.
+Alfred B. ("Al" or "Alf") Miller and Elmer Crockett, Union veterans of the Civil War founded the Tribune in 1872 in South Bend, a manufacturing center on the St. Joseph River in northern Indiana.
 The Tribune was founded as a Republican newspaper.

 Miller and Crockett had worked together earlier at the St. Joseph County Register, a weekly newspaper based in South Bend that was owned by Schuyler Colfax, who served as Speaker of the U.S. House of Representatives during the Civil War and then as vice president under Ulysses S. Grant.
 Miller was skilled in editing and writing, and Crockett was a mechanical man who handled the presses.
 The two were brothers-in-law; in 1868 Crockett married Miller's sister, Anna.
-The first four-page edition of The Tribune was published on a Saturday evening, March 9, 1872.
-The Tribune's original printing offices were at 73 and 75 West Washington St. in downtown South Bend.
-Two other men from the Register held minor partnership roles in The Tribune at the start, but left within a few years: James H. Banning, a printer, and Elias W. Hoover, a wood engraver.
+The first four-page edition of the Tribune was published on a Saturday evening, March 9, 1872.
+The Tribunes original printing offices were at 73 and 75 West Washington St. in downtown South Bend.
+Two other men from the Register held minor partnership roles in the Tribune at the start, but left within a few years: James H. Banning, a printer, and Elias W. Hoover, a wood engraver.

 In an editorial in the first edition, the editors wrote: "We know that in our four or five years' experience in the newspaper business in this city, its reading population has increased nearly one half, that the county has grown accordingly and that there is room for a journal like The Tribune, even more than there was room for two papers a dozen years ago.
 No city in the state is growing so rapidly as South Bend ..."
-The two men operated The Tribune together until Miller's death in 1892.
+The two men operated the Tribune together until Miller's death in 1892.
 The Tribune operated a book, stationery and art supply store in conjunction with the newspaper until 1902.